MrtC101/Thesis_DL_for_BDA/README.md

 5. Calculated image statistics for normalization.
 6. Cropped 1024x1024 images into 256x256 patches

-## Training features

-### Overview of the model
+## Overview of the model

 The model proposed in the original repository shares some characteristics with ["An Attention-Based System for Damage Assessment Using Satellite Imagery"](https://arxiv.org/pdf/2004.06643v1.pdf) by Hanxiang Hao et al. However, we do not incorporate any attention mechanism for the segmentation arm, which is a UNet approach.
 The modelo is trained with Adam Optimizer, Weights Initializer Xavier Uniform and the Loss function Categorical cross Entropy for each output.
 Details of our architecture are shown below:

 ![Network Architecture Schema](./images/siames-arch.png)

-### Experiments
+## Experiments

 In this project we made four main experiments to evaluate the performance of the trainable model using a different number of images each time:
-1. Training time comparative between two clusters using only cpu and gpu.
-2. Training the model only using weighted loss function.
-3. Training with a CutMixed approach for dataset balancing.
-4. Training with a greedy sampling strategy for dataset balancing.
+1. Address imbalance with *weighted training* technique.
+2. Address imbalance with *CutMix-inspired* technique.
+3. Address imbalance with proposed *greedy sampling* technique and 1000 training images.
+4. Address imbalance with proposed *greedy sampling* technique and 3000 training images.

 ## Postprocessing Pipeline